iconify/website/docs/usage/svg/index.md

 One possible solution to deep DOM tree and large document size is linking to external SVG files using `[tag]img` or `[tag]picture` tags.

 However, it cannot be used for monotone icons.
 It is not possible to change color of external image without generating separate images for each used color.
-That makes external images unusable in Iconify ecosystem.
+That makes external images unusable in the Iconify ecosystem.

 A workaround is to use icons as external mask images in CSS.
 See [how to use SVG in CSS](../css/index.md).